PhD, Harvard University, (1964)

 Weisstein also used this time to become more involved with the New Left and women's liberation movements.
 In 1969, she helped to found the Chicago Women's Liberation Union (CWLU), a group devoted to advancing women's rights, gay rights, and improving women's lives generally.
 In order to help spread their message, Weisstein used her skills as a cartoonist, and stand-up comedian.
 Additionally, she founded the Chicago Women's Liberation Rock Band (CWLRB).
 The band, which was active from 1970-1973, produced an album in 1972 called Mountain Moving Day.
 It featured two songs written by Weisstein, the title track, and Papa, Don't Lay That Shit On Me.
 It also had a track from her stand-up comedy routine, Rape and Other Big Jokes, which was often performed in conjunction with the music.
 In 2005, the CD was re-released under the title Papa, Don't Lay That Shit On Me, and featured tracks from Le Tigre, who cite the CWLRB as an influence in their music.
 In fact, it has been suggested that the CWLRB laid the groundwork for other explicitly feminist, all-girl bands, such as Bikini Kill, and folk-singers like Ani DiFranco.

-Despite being bed-ridden with diabetes and chronic fatigue syndrome, Weisstein continues to participate passionately in psychology, and with the Chicago Women's Liberation Union Herstory.
-She continues to challenge psychologists - mainstream and feminist - to step outside of the accepted dogmas, and use the discipline to create a more humane world.
+Despite being bed-ridden with chronic fatigue syndrome since 1983, Weisstein continued to participate passionately in psychology and with the Chicago Women's Liberation Union Herstory.
+She continued to challenge psychologists - mainstream and feminist - to step outside of their accepted dogmas and use the discipline to create a more humane world.
+She continued the fight until she died on March 26, 2015 from ovarian cancer.

 To cite this article, see Credits